Advocate for abandoned Black cemeteries criticizes Florida lawmakers

 Across the United States, hundreds of lost cemeteries have been rediscovered, some under parking lots and schools.

-Cruz has said that, based on estimates by state archaeologists, there are nearly 3,000 abandoned African-American cemeteries in Florida that have yet to be identified.
+Cruz has said that, based on estimates by state archaeologists, nearly 3,000 abandoned African-American cemeteries in Florida have not yet been identified.

 Though the proposals failed, the Legislature approved $750,000 in the new budget to start an African-American Cemetery Education program in Tampa Bay, which includes Driskell and Cruz’s hometown.